 Canyon Cinema Cooperative: Catalogue No. 2, Supplement No. 1

-In 1966, after six years of existence, the Canyon Cinema experimental film collective of San Francisco, California decided to start its own cooperative distribution center.
-Canyon made the announcement in the November ’66 issue of their News newsletter, citing that they would be following in the footsteps of New York City’s Film-Makers’ Cooperative that had been distributing underground films since 1962.
+In 1966, after six years of existence, the Canyon Cinema experimental film collective of San Francisco, California started its own cooperative distribution center, first listing films in the November ’66 issue of their News newsletter, in which they stated that they would be following in the footsteps of New York City’s Film-Makers’ Cooperative that had been distributing underground films since 1962.

 This origin of the Canyon Cinema cooperative is covered in Scott MacDonald’s exhaustive history of the organization, in which he lays out the timeline of publication of the first two catalogs: